djvill/APLS/doc/README.md

 nav_exclude: yes
 permalink: /
 num_aw_closed: 4064
-last_modified_date: 2024-10-15T14:54:57-04:00
+last_modified_date: 2024-10-15T17:04:14-04:00
 ---

 # Documentation

 Welcome to the documentation homepage for the **Archive of Pittsburgh Language and Speech** (aka **APLS**, pronounced like _apples_)!
-APLS is a linguistic data resource, powered by the open-source linguistic corpus software [LaBB-CAT](https://sourceforge.net/projects/labbcat/), that contains:
+APLS is a linguistic data resource, powered by the open-source linguistic corpus software [LaBB-CAT], that contains:
 - **recordings** of interviews conducted with speakers native to Pittsburgh and surrounding neighborhoods,
 - **annotations** of linguistic information at the level of phrases, words, and individual speech sounds, allowing us to treat these recordings as structured linguistic data, and
 - **metadata** on interviewees and transcripts that facilitate large-scale (socio)linguistic analysis.